How to Dockerize a Python Barcode Reader for ARM64 and ARM32 Devices

 Additional Resources

-Why ARM32 and ARM64 Emulated Environments?
+Why Use Docker to Emulate ARM32 and ARM64 Architectures

 Creating a Python barcode scanning application for ARM32 or ARM64 devices, such as Raspberry Pi or Jetson Nano, is made easier with emulated environments.
 These environments allow you to develop and test your code without the immediate need for physical ARM hardware, providing a flexible and convenient development workflow.